-The Foreign and Commonwealth Office (FCO) has lifted it’s “all but essential travel” rule to some international countries.
+The Foreign, Commonwealth and Development Office (FCDO) has lifted it’s “all but essential travel” rule to some international countries.

 The list differs between each country within the UK.
 You can find your country's advice on exempt international countries here:

 The list is changing frequently as more countries see spikes in cases.
-Before you travel, check your local travel advice and the FCO website.
+Before you travel, check your local travel advice and the FCDO website.

 A number of international countries are no longer on the exempt list due to rising cases of Covid-19.
 This means anyone returning to the UK from these countries will have to self-isolate for 14 days.

 If you've travelled through a country with restrictions in place, you'll have to self-isolate when you return.